Custom vs Off-the-Shelf-Software: Which Is Right for Your Business in 2025?

 Conclusion: Choosing Between Custom vs Off-the-Shelf-Software

-Both custom and off-the-shelf software have their place.
-Your decision should be based on:
+Both custom and off-the-shelf solutions have advantages.
+Your decision depends on:

 - Business size